dart-lang/site-www/src/tools/analyzer.md

 evaluate code.
 These tools use the low-level [package:analyzer](https://pub.dartlang.org/packages/analyzer) library to perform static analysis.
-(In fact, the analysis server itself also uses the analyzer library.)
+(In fact, the analysis server itself also uses the package:analyzer.)
 The following tools use package:analyzer.

 * [`dartanalyzer`](https://github.com/dart-lang/sdk/tree/master/pkg/analyzer_cli#dartanalyzer